All Episodes

 And yeah, I kind of want to reaffirm everything that you've been saying when you started out your program today.

-What really matters is that we have a government that's supposed to be for the people by the people.
+What really matters is that we have a government that's supposed to be for the people, by the people.

-And I want to point out the latter half of our Pledge of Allegiance, which says one nation under God, indivisible with liberty and justice for all.
+And I want to point out the latter half of our Pledge of Allegiance, which says one nation under God, indivisible, with liberty and justice for all.

-But as an American citizen, and I listen to these programs and I'm watching um fake news media, what I see is the most heinous political civil war that I've ever witnessed.
+But as an American citizen, and I listen to these programs and I'm watching fake news media, what I see is the most heinous political civil war that I've ever witnessed.

-I'm only 37 years old, but uh to me it seems like on a daily basis it's just getting worse and worse, and it's trickling down into our society.
+I'm only 37 years old, but to me, it seems like on a daily basis, it's just getting worse and worse.

-Uh, we're beginning to see our own citizens just go at each other's throats.
+We're beginning to see our own citizens just go at each other's throats.

 Yeah, but let me just say this.